 Medicine at Western Health

-Medicine at the Western Precinct conducts high quality research into acute and chronic diseases common in the western suburbs of Melbourne.
+Medicine at the Western Health conducts high quality research into acute and chronic diseases common in the western suburbs of Melbourne.
 We are a multidisciplinary group who has extensive experience in the design and conduct of large-scale, clinical randomised controlled trials, and public health and translational research.

 High quality research involving both national and international collaboration is carried out within the department.
 Neuroradiology research is carried out by staff within the University and The Royal Melbourne Hospital using the facilities provided in the Brain Imaging Laboratory within the Radiology Department.

 The Anaesthesia, Perioperative and Pain Medicine Unit (APPMU) promotes multi-centre research with the Departments of Anaesthesia, Intensive Care and Emergency Medicine at the 15 hospitals affiliated with the University.
 Areas of particular interest include measures to improve long term patient recovery after surgery through evidence-based perioperative care and pain medicine.